brandon-lew/tipjar-mobile/README.md

 Ever needed to know the local tipping customs while traveling abroad?

-Scroll or search through the app to find the tip etiquette of over 85 countries.
+Scroll or search through the web app to find the tip etiquette of 130 countries/territories.
 Use the handy tip calculator with preset percentages for quick calculations.

-This is a completely free app with no ads.

 **FEATURES:**

-- Tipping data for 85+ countries
+- Tipping data for 130 countries/territories
 - Currency exchange rate vs $USD
 - Tip calculator
 - Works offline (after connecting online once to fetch the most recent data)